The best way to prepare yourself for the interview is to know what may be

 too much.
 I just work and work and work."
 Wrong.
 Either you are lying or,

-worse yet, you are telling the truth, order for more information!
+worse yet, you are telling the truth. order now for more information!